The Best Coffee Shops In Osaka You Shouldn’t Miss

 Mill Pour Coffee: Snug neighborhood cafe

-This adorable and tiny neighborhood cafe is easy to miss if you are not paying attention, and that would be a shame since it’s one of the best coffee shops in Osaka.
+This adorable and tiny neighborhood cafe is easy to miss if you are not paying attention—and that would be a shame since it’s one of the best coffee shops in Osaka.

-Which I find very cute since it makes you feel part of Osaka’s everyday life, sharing a bench with a local stopping by for their morning coffee—and Osakans are way more open than Tokyoites, so you might even make a friend here like I did.
+I find this very cute since it makes you feel part of Osaka’s everyday life, sharing a bench with a local stopping by for their morning coffee—and Osakans are way more open than Tokyoites, so you might even make a friend here like I did.

 The coffee here is pretty good, with strong lattes and a few bites on offer, such as the tasty French toast—which I had way too often—and the Japanese cafe’s staple, hotdogs- which I still never had… maybe next time.